 What Is a Catastrophic Injury?

-A catastrophic injury usually occurs suddenly and can leave a person suffering from permanent disabilities for the rest of his/her life.
+A catastrophic injury usually occurs suddenly and can leave a person suffering from permanent disabilities for the rest of his/her life, so hiring a a lawyer like Kevin Zazzera is must.
 These injuries have serious, long-term physical and mental effects on the survivor.
 Catastrophic injuries can put serious strain on a survivor’s family because they might require supervision or assistance for the rest of their lives – and the lifetime of rehab and medical bills that accompany them.

 Did you get injured in an accident?
 We’ll get you the compensation you deserve.